 Contact me to place an order.

-ARTICULATIONS WHERE THE JOGGLE HAS EFFICACY
+ANATOMY WHERE JOGGLE HAS EFFICACY

 These are areas that are challenging to approach using Touch Therapy and require a soft, slow “listening” connection or high-velocity techniques.
 The Joggle offers a third option that can uniquely be integrated with ROM or load-bearing exercise, or stretching for working with the: